GregoriaRamirez/CS-499-Capstone/narratives/databases.md

 # 💾 Databases Artifact

 ## 📌 Artifact Description
-For the databases category, I selected the backend database connection and retrieval code from my **Animal Shelter Dashboard** project.
-This project was originally built in **CS 340: Client-Server Development** using Jupyter Notebook with direct Mongo shell commands and hardcoded credentials.
+For the databases category, I selected the backend database connection and retrieval code from my Animal Shelter Dashboard project.
+This project was originally built in CS 340: Client-Server Development using Jupyter Notebook with direct Mongo shell commands and hardcoded credentials.

-For my **CS 499 Capstone**, I enhanced this component to make database access **more secure, modular, and production-ready**.
+For my CS 499 Capstone, I enhanced this component to make database access more secure, modular, and production-ready.
 The changes include secure credential management with `.env` files, structured logging, error handling, and automatic conversion of MongoDB documents into a pandas DataFrame for dashboard use.

 ---

 ## 📎 Justification for Inclusion
-I chose this artifact because it demonstrates my ability to improve **database interaction security, maintainability, and efficiency**.
+I chose this artifact because it demonstrates my ability to improve database interaction security, maintainability, and efficiency.
 The original version used a class with hardcoded credentials and no separation of database logic from the rest of the app.
-The enhanced version follows **professional best practices** for NoSQL database integration, ensuring a clean architecture and safer deployment.
+The enhanced version follows professional best practices for NoSQL database integration, ensuring a clean architecture and safer deployment.

 ---